Summary of Significant Accounting Policies

 In January 2016, the FASB issued ASU No. 2016-02, “Leases (Topic 842)” (“ASU 2016-02”).
 This standard requires that a lessee recognize the assets and liabilities that arise from operating leases.
 A lessee should recognize in the statement of financial position a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term.
 For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize lease assets and lease liabilities.
 In transition, lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 ASU 2016-02 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2018.
-The Company is currently evaluating the impact the adoption of this new standard will have on its financial statements.
+The Company evaluated the effects that the adoption of this new standard will have on its financial statements and does not expect the adoption to have a material impact on its financial statements.

 In December 2016, the FASB issued ASU No. 2016-20, “Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers.”
 ASU No. 2016-20 amends certain aspects of ASU No. 2014-09 and clarifies, rather than changes, the core revenue recognition principles in ASU No. 2014-09.
 It is effective for annual reporting periods beginning after December 15, 2018.
 The adoption of this standard is not expected to have a material impact on the Company’s financial position and results of operations.